Objectives and Responsibilities

 The Asset Advisory Committee meets at least four times per year.
 Asset Advisory Committee business is confidential and meetings are closed to the general public.

-Membership of the Asset Advisory Committee is constituted by four Councillors appointed by the elected Council and Council’s Executive Management Team (EMT).
+Membership of the Asset Advisory Committee is constituted by four Councillors appointed by the elected Council and Council’s Executive Leadership Team (ELT).

 Councillor members are nominated by resolution of the elected Council on commencement of each new Council term.